Thanks for looking.

-Accessing that beautiful sound could be a very simple problem to solve – there is no mystery.
-The magic happens when – stated simplistically – the pressure variations that emerge from the speaker are a duplicate of those that reached the microphone when the recording was made.
+In order to render these scenes convincingly and to make the speakers effectively disappear, the left and right channels must be reproduced ‘verbatim’.
 This is only possible through the use of digital audio, DSP crossovers and driver correction.
 There may be debate on whether the speaker should be more, or less, omnidirectional and what size and shape it should be, but these aspects are relatively fine tuning.

 For many reasons, the audio world chooses to avoid doing this.
 Most systems, regardless of price, are still built from simple analogue electronics and uncorrected speaker drivers that can reproduce steady state sine waves accurately, but which modify dynamically changing waveforms by ‘smearing’ the timing of their various components.
 Conventional measurements of frequency response show only the steady state sine wave performance.

 Even if designers go high tech, they usually merely duplicate the building blocks of the traditional fifty year old audio system using more efficient technology.
 They also often have a fascination with expensive materials and massive components that have no effect on the sound.
 Digital audio and DSP are often seen, even by their own practitioners in audio, as just a low cost substitute for expensive hardware rather than an outright superior way of doing things.
 It is very limiting.

 In a new twist, the designers who do embrace DSP often take it too far, assuming that the room is a problem that can be ‘corrected’.
 The opposite is true: because the recording captures only a static viewpoint of the audio scene, we need to listen in a real room in order to restore some impression of natural acoustics that respond coherently to the sound and to our head movements.
 This is what makes listening to speakers superior to headphones.
 Attempting to ‘correct’, or in some cases eliminate, the room is a mistake.